Rhythm Doctor Accessibility Report

 Speaker Indicator and their Tone: Textual captions indicate who is speaking and their tone.
 This can also be indicated visually in the game with character icons or character expressions with text in speech bubbles next to the person speaking.

-Rhythm Doctor has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Rhythm Doctor, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Rhythm Doctor which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Rhythm Doctor, and offer accessibility features for Navigation:

-Rhythm Doctor has 5 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 5 accessibility features for Controls in Rhythm Doctor which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button: Can play with a single button.